tembo-io/website/docusaurus/docs/tembo-cloud/logs.md

 ---
-sidebar_position: 7
+sidebar_position: 3
 tags:
   - api
   - logs
 ---

-# Logs
+# Managing Logs

-Get logs from your Tembo Instances.
+Need help getting logs from your Tembo Instances?
+This guide can help.

 ## Loki